-In his attempt to obtain a loan modification, Plaintiff alleges BOA falsely informed him that "he must be behind on his mortgage."
-(Doc. # 25 at ¶ 38).
+In his attempt to obtain a loan modification, Plaintiff alleges BOA falsely informed him that he "must be in default and behind" on his mortgage.
+(Doc. # 27 at ¶ 38).
 However, in order to qualify for a HAMP loan modification, a mortgagor need not be in default, as default need only be reasonably foreseeable.
 (Id.).
 In his Complaint, Plaintiff provides the name of the BOA representative that told him the false statement, as well as the date the statement was made.
 (Id.).
 According to Plaintiff, the BOA representative made the false statement to induce Plaintiff's reliance, triggering his purposeful default on his mortgage.
 (Id. at ¶¶ 38, 40).
 His loss of home equity and "money paid as trial payments" to BOA demonstrate damage resulting from the false statements.
 (Id.).
 At this juncture, Plaintiff has stated a claim for HAMP Eligibility that survives the Motion to Dismiss.